 We have identified five encompassing objectives that should be considered when evaluating benefit programs.
 These objectives can sometimes be in conflict with each other, and in those cases the committee must weigh the various objectives and strike a balance to make its best recommendation.

 The choice of which benefits to offer, and at what level at the University are guided by the extent to which the benefit addresses the interests of the stakeholders.
-Thus there is no one concept of what is most fair.
-The University attempts to treat all categories of employees equitably wherever possible and, for the most part, offers the same benefit package to all employees.
-An exception is that the University subsidizes health insurance for lower paid employees.
+Thus, there is no one concept of what is most fair.
+The University attempts to provide an equitable benefits package to all eligible faculty, administration and staff.
+The University may choose to design premium levels tiered by salary to encourage employee access to benefits at all levels of income.

 - Provide wise defaults for employees.
 Choices for enrollment in benefits should be as low cost and low effort as possible.